 K. For the purposes of this section:

-1. "Eligible postsecondary institutions" means universities under the jurisdiction of the Arizona board of regents and community colleges in this state that offer postbaccalaureate programs that lead to teacher certification and that have entered into an agreement with the Arizona board of regents relative to these postbaccalaureate programs.
+1. "Eligible postsecondary institutions" means universities under the jurisdiction of the Arizona board of regents, community colleges in this state that offer postbaccalaureate programs that lead to teacher certification and that have entered into an agreement with the Arizona board of regents relative to these postbaccalaureate programs, and colleges described in subsection J of this section if the college opts to participate in the Arizona teachers academy under subsection J of this section.